nolar/kopf/docs/alternatives.rst

 `CoreOS Operator SDK`_ is not actually an operator framework.
-It is an SDK, i.e. a Software Development Kit, which generates the skeleton code for the operators-to-be, and then the developers should enrich it with the domain logic code as needed.
+It is an SDK, i.e. a Software Development Kit, which generates the skeleton code for the operators-to-be, and users should enrich it with the domain logic code as needed.

-`CoreOS Operator Framework`_, of which the abovementioned SDK is a part, is a bigger, more powerful, but very complicated tool for writing the operators.
+`CoreOS Operator Framework`_, of which the abovementioned SDK is a part, is a bigger, more powerful, but very complicated tool for writing operators.

-Both are developed purely for the Go-based operators.
+Both are developed purely for Go-based operators.
 No other languages are supported.

 .. _CoreOS Operator SDK: https://github.com/operator-framework/operator-sdk